How to Increase Your Breastmilk Production Quickly

-I can’t say I was shocked, but I was definitely bummed .
-I knew that breast milk was a supply and demand market and I had definitely decreased the demand lately.
-I was honestly tired of pumping (mostly washing the pump parts!) and had been slacking.
+I can’t say I was shocked, but I was definitely bummed.
+I knew that breast milk was a supply-and-demand market and I had definitely decreased the demand lately.
+I was honestly tired of pumping and had been slacking.
 So I started doing some research and some serious pumping.

 48 hours later I was well on my way back to the good ol’ days of pumping 6-7 ounces each time!
 My milk-makin’- mission basically consumed my life for those 2 days, but once I got going again it just kept on coming.

-H2O makes liquid gold, mamas!
+H2O makes liquid gold!!
 DRINK MORE WATER!
 I’m sure you hear this alot, but it’s true!
 Breast milk is 88% water, so if you aren’t drinking at every feeding, your body will soon get dehydrated!
 A normal person should drink 64 ounces of water a day.
-But us breastfeeding mamas need closer to 100 ounces of water!
+But breastfeeding mothers need closer to 100 ounces of water!

 Let There Be Milk

 The name speaks for itself.
 Let There Be Milk is all-natural drops that increase breast milk production.
-I did 3 servings on the first day and 5 servings the second of my milk makin’ mission (a serving is one full tube of the liquid).
+I did 3 servings on the first day and 5 servings on the second day of my milk makin’ mission (a serving is one full tube of the liquid).
 I had not tried this product prior to my production dropping and was floored by the results.
 I woke up after day one and my breasts were SO FULL!

 Just a heads up, if you try this, the taste is STRONG!
 Like really, really, strong!
 I think it may be the thistle?
 I use the dropper to put it WAY back in the back of my throat (not directly onto my tongue) then quickly wash it down with some water.
 A small price to pay… but totally worth it!